perladvent/perldotcom/content/article/perl-and-cgi.md

 END
 ```

 But that is not the limit, by far.
 The content-type is a [**Multipurpose Internet Mail Extension (MIME) type**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types), and it determines how the browser handles the message once it returns.
-The above example treats the "a value" message as text, and displays it as such.
+The above example treats the "This is now text" message as text, and displays it as such.
 If the content-type was "text/html", it would be parsed for HTML like a web page.
 If it was "application/json", it might be displayed like text, or formatted into a browsable form, depending on your browser or extensions.
-If it was "application/vnd.ms-excel" or even "text/csv", the browser would likely open in in Excel or another spreadsheet program.
+If it was "application/vnd.ms-excel" or even "text/csv", the browser would likely open in in Excel or another spreadsheet program, or possibly directly into a gene sequencer, like happens to those I generate at work.

 And, if the program was this --